SwapnilChauhan09/elfBeautyBrewery/README.md

 ---

-## 🛠️ Extending the Project

-In this project, we have made it easy to extend functionality:
-- New endpoints can be added by creating new controllers and services.
-- Additional data sources can be supported by implementing new repository classes.
-- Security can be enhanced by extending JWT claims and roles.
-- Performance can be optimized by tuning caching strategies.

----

 ## 📚 Summary

 In summary, this project demonstrates a robust, modular, and secure approach to building a modern .NET API.
 The design choices support scalability, maintainability, and ease of future enhancements.